spex-xray/pyspextools/_sources/ogip.rst.txt

 Importing OGIP spectra
 ======================

-The pyspex module offers to import OGIP spectral files and convert them to SPEX format.
+The pyspextools module offers to import OGIP spectral files and convert them to SPEX format.
 There are basicly two types of OGIP files: regular type I files, which are distributed with most X-ray missions, and type II files distributed with the Chandra transmission grating (TG) spectra.
 Pyspex can handle both